 Here are the three biggest benefits that your technology (or fast-paced) organization will gain from adhering to regular strategic plan reviews:

 - Your organization will be proactive and agile

-Most technology companies are familiar with the values of agile project management methodology, and agility is just as prized when it comes to strategic planning.
-If your organization reviews its strategy regularly, your team will have the opportunity to proactively adjust to external factors (through a PESTLE trend analysis) and to understand what is working well or where there is room for improvement (through a SWOT analysis).
+Most technology companies are familiar with the values of agile project management methodologies, and agility is just as prized when it comes to strategic planning.
+If your organization reviews its strategy regularly, your team will have the opportunity to proactively adjust to external factors (analyzed using a PESTLE framework) and to understand what is working well or where there is room for improvement (through a SWOT analysis).

 - Your organization will know what success looks like

 Additionally, assigning clear, actionable goals to specific team members or departments will increase accountability and strategy buy-in.
-Your people will know what they are doing and why they are doing it - Essentially, they will understand how each task supports each initiative, and know exactly which aspects of the plan that they are responsible for carrying out.
+Your people will know what they are doing and why they are doing it.
+They will understand how each task supports each initiative and know exactly which aspects of the plan that they are responsible for carrying out.

 - Your organization will experience better team alignment

 Involving your people in the strategic planning process is a great way to foster organizational alignment.
-If your employees understand why your organization exists, who you serve and why you serve them, as well as where you want to be in the future, they will be able to make better decisions in their daily work that support the company’s mission, vision and values.
+If your employees understand why your organization exists, who you serve and why you serve them, as well as where you want to be in the future, they will be able to make better decisions in their daily work that support the company’s mission, vision, and goals.

 Furthermore, if staff (or leaders of each department) are engaged in the entire strategic planning process, they will have a chance to share their thoughts and contribute their ideas, which will likely increase engagement and accountability.
 This also helps to foster a culture of strategic thinking across your organization.
 Though you cannot force cultural evolution, you can foster it through inclusive strategy development, as well as through having a leadership team that demonstrates a commitment to strategy implementation and growth.